Europe 323: Licinius and the Goths

 In 322 the Sarmatians crossed the Danube in boats and laid siege to the town of Campona, setting its walls on fire.
 Constantine quickly arrived and put the invaders to flight, but soon afterwards the survivors—or possibly another party of Sarmatians—made another attack on the Roman Empire at Margum.
 Constantine won this encounter too and chased the Sarmatians across the Danube, where he killed their king Rausimod and seized vast numbers of captives.

-In early 323, while Constantine was in Thessalonica supervising the construction of his fleet, a force of Tervingi Goths under their king Getas crossed the Danube into Licinius’ territory and advanced through the provinces of Lower Moesia and Thrace in the west of the Diocese of Thracia, causing destruction but encountering no resistance from Licinius’ troops.
+In early 323, while Constantine was in Thessalonica supervising the construction of his fleet, a force of Tervingi Goths under their leader Getas crossed the Danube into Licinius’ territory and advanced through the provinces of Lower Moesia and Thrace in the west of the Diocese of Thraciae, causing destruction but encountering no resistance from Licinius’ troops.
 In late April Constantine cancelled all military leave and announced severe penalties for collaborating with the barbarians, then marched into Licinius’ territory to face them.
 Fear of Constantine apparently persuaded the Goths to hand over their loot and prisoners and return north, but the incident drew condemnation from Licinius, who claimed that Constantine, by crossing into his domain, had violated the Peace of Serdica.
 Whether or not Licinius himself had been conspiring with the Goths from the start has long been debated by historians, but he seems to have enjoyed friendly relations with the Tervingi since 315 and they would quickly ally with him against Constantine in 324.